 This is the capital city, known for its good food, artistic flair, beautiful beach suburbs, and the incredible Te Papa museum.
 A campervan hire from Wellington, New Zealand, will set you on a journey to see many fantastic places in the lower half of the North Island.
 There are mountains, lakes, forest parks, and national parks to explore.
 The iconic peak of Mount Taranaki is surrounded by a gorgeous surf coast.
 Across on the eastern side of the country, Hawkes Bay and its beautiful vineyards await.
 It’s also a short trip across Cook Strait on a vehicular ferry to the verdant drowned valleys of the Marlborough Sounds.

 Adventure Capital of the World, this incredible town is all about appreciating and experiencing the unforgettable landscapes in which it is situated.
 So many adventurous activities are on offer here, alongside more tranquil ones like winery visits, lake cruises, and simply admiring the view.
-Head farther afield and the entire scenic South Island awaits.
+Pick up a campervan hire in Queenstown and head farther afield and the entire scenic South Island awaits.
 Queenstown is a great starting point for an intrepid trip into Fiordland to see the iconic, jaw-dropping Milford Sound.

 New Zealand motorhome road trip information